skip to content

 Vulnerability and Control: Queer Men Using Smartphones to Negotiate Their Cultures of Intimacy with Dr Jamie Hakim (King’s College London)

-Dr Jamie Hakim (King’s College London) will discuss queer men’s use of smartphones to negotiate their culture of intimacy, locating such practises in a historical conjuncture consumed by ‘poly-crisis’ (Tooze, 2021) and defined by a desire for ‘control’.
-He will consider the politics and ethics of this desire for control, and argue that both conjunctural analysis and research on digital intimacies are mutually enriched when put in conversation with each other.
-More information and register here.
+Dr Jamie Hakim (King’s College London) discussed queer men's use of smartphones to negotiate their culture of intimacy, locating such practises in a historical conjuncture consumed by ‘poly-crisis’ (Tooze, 2021) and defined by a desire for ‘control’.
+He considered the politics and ethics of this desire for control, and argued that both conjunctural analysis and research on digital intimacies are mutually enriched when put in conversation with each other.

 Hierarchies of Hate: The History and Context of Online Disinformation with Prof. Shakuntala Banaji (LSE)

-Connecting half a decade of empirical research into the circulation of disinformation and misinformation about minoritised and racialised groups in countries as disparate as Brazil, India, Myanmar, and the U.K. with histories of colonial and caste violence, Prof. Shakuntala Banaji (LSE) examines the intersectional politics of hate online through close textual analysis and interviews with experts in the field.
-More information and register here.
+Connecting half a decade of empirical research into the circulation of disinformation and misinformation about minoritised and racialised groups in countries as disparate as Brazil, India, Myanmar, and the U.K. with histories of colonial and caste violence, Prof Shakuntala Banaji (LSE) examined the intersectional politics of hate online through close textual analysis and interviews with experts in the field.

 Platform Labour with Dr Niels van Doorn (University of Amsterdam)